Women in the history of music

 Omara Portuondo

-Omara Portuondo is a Cuban singer with a 70 year career of exploring a wide range of music styles, from jazz to son cubano and bolero.
-Omara was also known as the "girlfriend of feeling", a post-World War II blend of the jazz and Cuban bolero movement.
-Since 1996, she has been part of the Buena Vista Social Club project, recording several albums with the band and touring broadly.
+Omara Portuondo is a Cuban singer with a career spanning over 70 years, exploring genres like jazz, son cubano, and bolero.
+Known as the “girlfriend of feeling,” she was a key figure in the post-WWII blend of jazz and Cuban bolero.
+Since 1996, she has been part of the Buena Vista Social Club project, recording several albums and touring internationally.

 Oumou Sangaré